 Last week the Ground-elder was fully covered in my blog for all its useful attributes and this week I hope to tackle all the remaining ones in the last family of all the Dicot families in Stace.

-It is a large family with 50 genera although many genera have just the one native species and only a few having a small number.
+It is a large family with 50 genera although many genera have just the one native species and only a few are having a small number of species.

 I’ve always liked this family, it is easily recognisable, especially the second subfamily, which are the true ‘Umbels’.

 With a bit of practice or using the keys in either ‘The New Flora of the British Isles’ by Clive Stace or ‘The Wild Flower Key’ by Francis Rose, it is not difficult to identify them in the field.
 It is easier if you can find some ripe fruit and look through a magnifying glass, as these are one of their main diagnostic features.

 Some are poisonous (pink background colour!) and as many genera can look a bit similar, you must be very sure, before you use any as food or medicine!